coverflex-tech/codebox/README.md

 ## Overview

 Codebox is a simple web application that developers can use to share interesting code snippets, useful tips or just fun things in general.
+Users can register their account with an email and a password and post new content.

 This app is built using [Phoenix framework](https://www.phoenixframework.org/), that is written using [Elixir](https://elixir-lang.org/).
+Some pages use WebSockets through [Phoenix LiveView](https://github.com/phoenixframework/phoenix_live_view).
 It uses a [PostgreSQL](https://www.postgresql.org/) database to persist information.

 It was tested and known to work without problems with the following dependency versions: